-Because incompatibility between operating systems or program versions can inhibit the reproducibility of research, the gold standard for ensuring that analyses can be used in the future is to create a software container, such as a Docker (Merkel, 2014) or Singularity (Kurtzer et al., 2017) image.
-Containers are lightweight, standalone, portable environments that contain the entire computing environment used in an analysis: software, all of its dependencies, libraries, binaries, and configuration files, all bundled into one package.
-Containers can then be archived or shared, allowing them to be used in the future, even as packages, functions, or libraries change over time.
-If creating a software container is unfeasible or a larger step than readers are willing to take, it is important to thoroughly report all software packages used, including version numbers.
+Because incompatibility between operating systems or program versions can inhibit the re-289 producibility of research, the current gold standard for ensuring that analyses can be used in 290 the future is to create a software container, such as a Docker (Merkel 2014) or Singularity 291 (Kurtzer et al. 2017) image.
+Containers are lightweight, standalone, portable environments that 292 contain the entire computing environment used in an analysis: software, all of its dependencies, 293 libraries, binaries, and configuration files, all bundled into one package.
+Containers can then be 294 archived or shared, allowing them to be used in the future, even as packages, functions, or libraries 295 change over time.
+If creating a software container is infeasible or a larger step than readers are 296 willing to take, it is important to thoroughly report all software packages used, including version 297 numbers.
+298

-After data analysis: finalizing results and sharing
+299 After data analysis: finalizing results and sharing

-After the steps above have been followed, it is time for the step most people associate with reproducible research: sharing research with others.
-As should be clear by now, sharing the data and code is far from the only component of reproducible research; however, once Steps 1 and 2 above are followed, it becomes the easiest step.
-All input data, scripts, program versions, parameters, and intermediate results should be made publicly and easily accessible.
-Various solutions are now available to make data sharing convenient, standardized, and accessible in a variety of research areas.
-There are many ways to do this, several of which are described below.

-Just as it is better to use scripts than interactive tools in analysis, it is better to produce tables and figures directly from code than to manipulate these using Powerpoint or other image editing programs.
-A large number of errors in finished manuscripts come from not remembering to change all relevant numbers or figures when a part of an analysis changes, and this task can be incredibly time-consuming when revising a manuscript.
+After the steps above have been followed, it is time for the step most people associate with 300 reproducible research: sharing research with others.
+As should be clear by now, sharing the data 301 and code is far from the only component of reproducible research; however, once Steps 1 and 302 2 above are followed, it becomes the easiest step.
+All input data, scripts, program versions, 303 parameters, and important intermediate results should be made publicly and easily accessible.
+304 Various solutions are now available to make data sharing convenient, standardized, and accessible 305 in a variety of research areas.
+There are many ways to do this, several of which are described 306 below.
+307 come from not remembering to change all relevant numbers or figures when a part of an analysis changes, and this task can be incredibly time-consuming when revising a manuscript.
 Truly reproducible figures and tables are created directly with code and integrated into documents in a way that allows automatic updating when analyses are re-run, creating a "dynamic" document.
-For example, documents written in Late and markdown incorporate figures directly from a directory, so a figure will be updated in the document when the figure is updated in the directory (see Xie 2015 for a much lengthier discussion of dynamic documents).
+For example, documents written in LateX and markdown incorporate figures directly from a directory, so a figure will be updated in the document when the figure is updated in the directory (see Xie 2015 for a much lengthier discussion of dynamic documents).
 Both LateX and markdown can also be used to create presentations that can incorporate live-updated figures when code or data change, so that presentations can be reproducible as well.
 If using one of these tools is too large a leap, then simply producing figures directly from code-instead of adding annotations and arranging panels post-hoc-can make a substantial difference in increasing the reproducibility of these products.